-5. Make a corsage or arrangement made of silk flowers that are similar to the ones that were in her bridal bouquet.
+5. Make a corsage or arrangement out of silk flowers that are similar to the ones that were in her bridal bouquet.
 (Contributed by Vickie Burnett)

 6. Remember Mom with roses or a rose bush.
 "I try to send Mom yellow roses because that's her favorite flower."
 (Contributed by Mari Peters)

 7. Write a poem or heartfelt letter expressing your love and appreciation to Mom.
 You may want to thank her for her Christian example.
-A nice touch would be framing the poem/letter with a picture of her holding you as newborn.
-Dennis Rainey's book The Best Gift You Can Ever Give Your Parents gives step-by-step ideas for writing tributes.
+A nice touch would be framing the poem/letter with a picture of her holding you as a newborn.
+Dennis Rainey's book The Forgotten Commandment gives step-by-step ideas for writing tributes.
 (Contributed by Mary Carol Pederson)

 8. Make ceramic impressions or plaster imprints of the kids' hands.
 "Although our boys are now grown, I can still touch the shape of each finger and thumb.
 As wonderful as pictures are, they can't replace those little hands."
 (Contributed by Fran Taylor)

 9. Give a gift that involves creativity, such as needlework or a craft.
 "My mother still displays things I made for her 30 years ago as a college student, so I think she liked them!"
 (Contributed by Carol Scarborough)

 10. Host a tea party.
 "My daughters invited 10 of my close friends to high tea at a local hotel.
 It was elegant.
 I felt esteemed.
 I felt like a little girl who was playing tea party once again."
 (Contributed by Betty Rogers)